 Now, the quickest way to get started with Play To between computers is to utilize Windows Media Player.

 The first step is to create a playlist in Windows Media Player of the songs you want to stream.
-Click the “Play” tab on the right-hand side of Windows Media Player.
-Since you are managing your tunes through the Windows-based software, to begin with in most cases, it should not take long to create a playlist to share.
+Click the “Play” tab on the right-hand side of the Windows Media Player.
+Since you are managing your tunes through the Windows-based software, to begin within most cases, it should not take long to create a playlist to share.
 Once it is created, you want to take a look at the top right of the playlist.
 You will see what looks like a portable hard drive with a white arrow inside a green circle.

 When you see this white arrow inside a green circle, that means at least two devices are enabled on a network to stream media.
 In this case, my laptop and desktop both have Windows Media Player open and settings are ready to stream media between the two.

 Click on that “white arrow in a green circle” icon.
 You will be greeted with a list of media streaming-enabled devices over your network.
 For me, I am currently on my laptop and looking at my desktop in this sub-menu.

 If I click on my desktop in that sub-menu, the Play To menu will pop up.
 From here, you can control all the basic features of Windows Media Player in a mini-player window and are now actively streaming media between two computers.